fbcouch/valley-of-bones/README.md

 ## ARTWORK ##

 The font art assets used were created by Kenney, Inc. licensed as CC-SA.
+The hexagon tiles were adapted from art by Kenney, Inc. licensed as CC0.

 	http://kenney.nl/

 Several icons used were licensed from game-icons.net: